Al-Qurtubi: Views

 He was very skilled in commentary, narrative, recitation and law, which is evident in his writings, and the depth of his scholarship has been recognized by many scholars.
 In his works, Qurtubi defended the Sunni point of view and criticised the Mu'tazilah.

 Reception

 The hadith scholar Dhahabi said of him, "...he was an imam versed in numerous branches of scholarship, an ocean of learning whose works testify to the wealth of his knowledge, the width of his intelligence and his superior worth."

+Ibn Farḥūn said of him, “He was among the righteous servants of God — a learned scholar, knowledgeable, scrupulous, and ascetic in worldly matters; preoccupied with what concerned him of the affairs of the Hereafter.
+His time was fully occupied between devotion, worship, and writing.”

+Ibn al-ʿImād said of him, “He was a learned imam, one who delved deeply into the meanings of hadith, skilled in composition, and precise in transmission.”

+Muḥammad Makhlūf said of him:, “The learned imam — distinguished, virtuous, jurist, exegete, accomplished scholar, meticulous, and complete — he was among the righteous servants of God and the scholars who acted upon their knowledge.”

 Islamic scholar Nuh Ha Mim Keller said of him: